saurabhc104/pratilipi-assignment/README.md

     </ul>

 ## Performance
    Data published asynchronously, 1000 at a time to user-interacction Pub/Sub topic.
-Same data is present inside google big query with approx 5-10 seconds of delay.
+Same data is present inside google big query with approximate 5-10 seconds of delay.